Adapted Wasserstein distance between the laws of SDEs: The synchronous coupling: Properties and optimality

-\begin{remark} Note that, if $\mu$ and $\nu$ are each increasing in first order stochastic dominance, then the conditions of \Cref{prop:kr-discrete-optimality} are satisfied.
-For example, the finite dimensional distributions of any continuous strong Markov process are increasing in first order stochastic dominance, as was shown in \cite[Proposition~5.2]{BePaSc21} by use of a coupling argument which originates from \cite{Ho98c}.
+\begin{remark} Note that the finite-dimensional distributions of any one-dimensional continuous strong Markov process are stochastically increasing, as was shown in \citet[Proposition~5.2]{BePaSc22} by use of a coupling argument originating from \citet{Ho98c}.
+When such a strong Markov process is the solution of an SDE, our methods give an alternative proof of this fact; see \Cref{rem:stoch-mono-fdd-new}. \end{remark}

-In this paper, we will be interested in time-discretisation schemes for SDEs that satisfy this monotonicity condition.
-For example, for SDEs with constant volatility and Lipschitz drift, the classical discrete-time Euler--Maruyama scheme is increasing in first order stochastic dominance, when the step-size is small enough.
-The discrete-time monotone Euler--Maruyama scheme that we develop below is increasing in first order stochastic dominance for a more general class of SDEs. \end{remark}